Prince Constantijn of the Netherlands: Life and career

 Prince Constantijn was born on 11 October 1969 at Academic Hospital Utrecht (now the University Medical Center Utrecht) in Utrecht following the births of his brothers, Willem-Alexander (b.
 1967), and Johan Friso (1968–2013).
 He goes by the nickname Tijn.
 His godparents are former King Constantine II of Greece (1940–2023), Prince Aschwin of Lippe-Biesterfeld, Axel Freiherr von dem Bussche-Streithorst, Max Kohnstamm, and Corinne de Beaufort-Sickinghe.

 Prince Constantijn studied law at Leiden University, becoming a lawyer, and then worked at the Brussels department of the (Dutch) European Union commissioner of foreign relations, Hans van den Broek.
 Later, he was hired by the EU and continued to work there in various capacities until the end of 1999.
 In December 2000, he was awarded a Master of Business Administration at INSEAD in Fontainebleau, France.
 He spent a summer working for the International Finance Corporation (part of the World Bank Group) in Washington, DC.
 He worked until late 2002 for strategic consultants Booz Allen Hamilton in London.
 Since 2003, he works for the RAND Corporation Europe in Brussels.
 Furthermore, he has a part-time position at the Netherlands Ministry of Foreign Affairs in The Hague.

+In January 2017, in his role as special envoy for StartupDelta, Prince Constantijn led a trade mission of 30 Dutch tech startups to the Consumer Electronics Show (CES) in Las Vegas.
+The mission focused on showcasing Dutch innovation in fields like artificial intelligence to an international audience of nearly 180,000 visitors.

 Prince Constantijn rarely attends public events in his capacity as a member of the Dutch royal family.
 He is a keen sportsman and enjoys football, tennis, golf, and skiing.
 His other hobbies include drawing, cooking, and reading.